YALE’S JEWISH COMMUNITY

 The programs offered by OU-JLIC cater to all levels and backgrounds from graduates of yeshivot in Israel with a yeshiva high school background to students with no formal background at all in Jewish learning.
 Their activities involve Orthodox, Conservative, Reform, and other types of Jews.

 The OU-JLIC staff also spend time informally with students at meals at Slifka center and invite many of the students to their home on a regular basis.

 The kosher kitchen housed at Joseph Slifka Center for Jewish Life at Yale serves meals three times daily.
 Breakfast and lunch are dairy and dinner is a meat meal.
-On Shabbat, dinner and lunch are meat and seuda shlishit (third meal) is dairy.
+On Shabbat, dinner and lunch are meat and seuda shlishit (third meal) is parve or dairy.

 In addition to the many students who eat there, the Kosher Kitchen hosts many members of New Haven’s local Jewish community who enjoy bringing their families to enjoy the good food and informal atmosphere at Slifka Center.

 The Kosher Kitchen is under the auspices of the Va’ad HaKashrus of Fairfield County.
 Please contact Rabbi Ozar with any questions at firstname.lastname@example.org.

 Kosher restaurants and food establishments in New Haven

 Slifka Center kosher dining hall: 80 Wall St., New Haven.
 Visit https://slifkacenter.org/slifka-dining/ or call 203-432-9419 prices and to check when open – when Yale College is in session.